MEMORIAL LOVAS – LAND ART SCULPTURE AND INTERPRETATION CENTRE IN LOVAS

 Reconciliation, synergy and bursting life energy of the people of Lovas is omnipresent to such an extent that it instantly becomes a driver for great and small things.
 A modest budget of the municipality of Lovas does not present an obstacle for planning and investing in their own space since every year the municipality applies and obtains the funds for projects which significantly develop their space and ensure the flourishing of life in their community.

-competition, 1st prize, project in progress
+competition, 1st prize, finished

 Lovas, Vukovar-Srijem County, Croatia